What are fixed assets?

 In February 2016, the Financial Accounting Standards Board issued a new accounting standard for lease accounting.
 The new standard will replace existing classifications of capital and operating leases.
 Under the new standard, all long-term leases will require capitalization of a right-of-use asset.
 The effect of the new standard will result in an increased number of assets being capitalized by lessees.

-Given all the various principles and criteria surrounding fixed assets, here is a recap of the most important dos and don’ts to remember:
+Given all the various principles, rules and policies surrounding fixed assets, here is a recap of the most important dos and don’ts to remember:

 - Consider all costs at time of acquisition or construction.

 - Estimate useful life for depreciation based on an asset’s estimated service life.

 - Consider whether the asset will have value at the end of its service life, then base depreciation on cost, less estimated salvage value.

 - Reevaluate estimates of useful lives on an ongoing basis.

 - Keep your depreciation records in sufficient detail so assets can be accurately tracked when physically moved and/or disposed.

 - Consider asset impairment when significant events or changes in circumstances occur.